welcome-to-the-sunny-side/welcome-to-the-sunny-side.github.io/_posts/2024-08-20-Tricks-in-counting-problems.md

 >
 > Finally, you have to find the total number of ways that this process could have been executed.

-Let's consider a specific example wherein you have a set $S$, an initially empty list $p$, and the queries are of the following form:
+Let's consider a specific example to illustrate the idea.
+You have a set $S$, an initially empty list $p$, and have to process queries are of the following form:

 1. Add $x$ elements of the same type to $S$, given that no element of this type has been added before.
 2. Remove $y$ (given that $y \leq \vert S \vert$) elements from $S$, order these $y$ removed elements in any manner, and append them to $p$.